 e-Filing: The $72 Million Sinking Fund

-If you have filed any pleading in a civil case in a county with a large population this year, you may have been stung procedurally or you may have skated.
-But even if you have skated, you've heard the complaints about efiling under the new system:
+If you have filed any pleading in a civil case you may have been stung procedurally or you may have skated.
+But even if you have skated, you've heard the complaints about efiling under the e-filing system:

 - There is a lack of uniformity.